mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Memory

 In my research, I frequently found references to the "rule" that ZFS requires 1 GB of RAM for every TB of disk space in the system.
-According to ZFS developer Richard Yao, [that rule is incorrect](https://www.reddit.com/r/DataHoarder/comments/5u3385/linus_tech_tips_unboxes_1_pb_of_seagate/ddrngar/).
+According to ZFS developer Richard Yao, [that rule is a myth](https://www.reddit.com/r/DataHoarder/comments/5u3385/linus_tech_tips_unboxes_1_pb_of_seagate/ddrngar/).
 There are some RAM-hungry ZFS features like data deduplication, but ZFS [runs fine with constrained memory](https://www.reddit.com/r/DataHoarder/comments/3s7vrd/so_you_think_zfs_needs_a_ton_of_ram_for_a_simple/).

 I find memory extremely boring to shop for.
 I wish I had a more rigorous process for choosing RAM, but I couldn't find trustworthy benchmarks or user reports for RAM.
 My process was: